flame-engine/forge2d/README.md

 First Dart port of an earlier version of Box2D library was done by Dominic Hamon.
 We are grateful for his work.

+Major refactor of the coding style was done in 2020 by spydon (Lukas Klingsbo).

 __*Not an official Google project*__